cs106l/cs106l-assignments/assign5/README.md

 // User(name=Charlie, friends=[Alice])
 ```

-The function signature for this operator should be `User& operator+=(const User& rhs)`.
+The function signature for this operator should be `User& operator+=(User& rhs)`.
 Note that like the copy-assignment operator, it returns a reference to itself.

 ### `operator<`